 Link #5: Click HERE to learn how to find free transportation if you're low income and/or homeless.

-(Find organizations, like St. Vincent De Paul at link #22, that can help you with free bus passes, etc..
+(Find organizations, like St. Vincent De Paul (which is a later link on this page), that can help you with free bus passes, etc..
 Then, if necessary, google a transportation provider's name found through this link that helps the low income and/or homeless (like Traveler's Aid International) with the city nearest to you to contact them to find free transportation help.)

 Link #6: Click HERE to find a national directory of Licensed Clinical Social Workers nearest you.